-- 1. The finalist selected to submit an application for the 2024 LIHTC Innovation Set-Aside, if any, will be the only eligible applicant for the 2024 LIHTC Innovation Set-Aside. - 2.
-IFA may award up to one project no more than \$1,000,000 in LIHTC in the Innovation Set-Aside. - 3.
-The project described in the 2024 LIHTC Innovation Set-Aside application must be materially consistent with the project presented at the 2023 Housinglowa Conference and in the pre-application.
-IFA has the sole discretion to determine whether the project submitted in the 2024 LIHTC Innovation Set-Aside application is materially consistent with the project presented at the 2023 Housinglowa Conference and in the pre-application. - 4.
-A project application for the 2024 Innovation Set-Aside will not be considered for a 2024 LIHTC Award in any other Set-Aside or the General Set-Aside.
-An application for the same project may not be submitted separately for consideration outside of the Innovation Set-Aside. - 5.
-The project must have a positive cash flow, no funding gap and meet financial feasibility requirements. - 6.
-The project must meet all building codes (local, state, and federal). - 7.
-All IRS requirements must be met.
+- 1. The finalist selected to submit an application for the 2025 LIHTC Innovation Set-Aside, if any, will be the only eligible applicant for the 2025 LIHTC Innovation Set-Aside. - 2.
+The finalist may submit the LIHTC application any time up to the 2025 application submission due date.
+Award of credit may also be made prior to May 2025. - 3.
+IFA may award up to one project no more than \$1,000,000 in LIHTC in the Innovation Set-Aside. - 4.
+The project described in the 2025 LIHTC Innovation Set-Aside application must be materially consistent with the project presented at the 2024 Housinglowa Conference and in the pre-application.
+IFA has the sole discretion to determine whether the project submitted in the 2025 LIHTC Innovation Set-Aside application is materially consistent with the project presented at the 2024 Housinglowa Conference and in the preapplication. - 5.
+A project application for this set-aside will not be considered for a 2025 LIHTC Award in any other Set-Aside or the General Set-Aside.
+An application for the same project may not be submitted separately for consideration outside of the Innovation Set-Aside.

-- 8. IFA reserves the right to not make an award in the Innovation Set-Aside.
-If no Innovation Set-Aside award is made, the \$1,000,000 in Tax Credits will be awarded in the General Set-Aside. - 9.
+- 6. The project must have a positive cash flow, no funding gap and meet financial feasibility requirements. - 7.
+The project must meet all building codes (local, state, and federal). - 8.
+All IRS requirements must be met. - IFA reserves the right to not make an award in the Innovation Set-Aside.
+If no Innovation Set-Aside award is made, the \$1,000,000 in Tax Credits will be awarded in the General Set-Aside. - 10.
 All LIHTC awards are subject to IFA Board approval.

-E. 2024 QAP REQUIREMENT EXCEPTIONS
+E. 2025 QAP REQUIREMENT EXCEPTIONS

-All 2024 QAP requirements must be met except for the following exceptions to the 2024 QAP requirements.
+All 2025 QAP requirements must be met except for the following exceptions to the 2025 QAP requirements.

 - 1. QAP 1.3A: Tax Credit Cap per LIHTC Unit does not apply to the Innovation Set-Aside award. - 2.
 QAP 1.3C: Developer, General Partner/Managing Member Cap may be exceeded and does not apply to an Innovation Set-Aside award. - 3.
 QAP 1.3E: Community Cap Does not apply to the Innovation Set-Aside award. - 4.
 QAP 3.4A: Zoning as listed in the QAP does not apply.
 Projects must have proper zoning when applying for the 2024 LIHTC Innovation Set-Aside (at submission). - 5.
 QAP 4.3D: No permanent debt is allowed.
-The project can have permanent debt, but does not need to have debt. - 6.
-QAP Section 6 Scoring Criteria, 2.6I Scoring Determination, 7.2 Selection Criteria, and 7.4 Tiebreakers do not apply.
+The project can have permanent debt, but does not need to have debt. - QAP Section 6 Scoring Criteria, 2.6(I) Scoring Determination, 7.2 Selection Criteria, and 7.4 Tiebreakers do not apply.
 The Innovation Set-Aside does not have scoring criteria. - QAP 7.7 Waiting List does not apply.
-The finalist selected during the 2023 Housinglowa conference is the only Applicant allowed for the 2024 LIHTC Innovation Set-Aside. - 8.
+The finalist selected during the 2024 Housinglowa conference is the only Applicant allowed for the 2025 LIHTC Innovation Set-Aside. - 8.
 QAP 14.6 Minimum Development Characteristics Requests for exceptions specific to an innovation shall be submitted through the Exceptions Tab in the Application prior to Application submission due date. - 9.
 IFA may make other exceptions depending on the nature of the innovation.
 Submit requests through the Exceptions Tab in the Application prior to the Application submission due date.

+APPENDIX Q

-APPENDIX Q IOWA THRIVING COMMUNITIES
+IOWA THRIVING COMMUNITIES

-Projects located in one of the following cities are eligible for 2 points:
+1) A Project that is 100% located in one of the following cities qualify for the 2 points: